Random Access Read-Only Tar Mount

 - supports bz2- and xz-compressed TAR archives

-Ratarmount creates an index file with file names, ownership, permission flags, and offset information to be stored at the TAR file's location or inside
+Ratarmount creates an index file with file names, ownership, permission flags, and offset information.

 The test with the first version (50e8dbb), which used the removed pickle backend for serializing the metadata index, for the ImageNet data set is promising: